 Outer Temple Chambers is headquartered in London but takes on a large amount of work in foreign jurisdictions.
-It has offices in Manchester, Dubai, Abu Dhabi and New York, and access to facilities in Toronto, Moscow, Auckland, Paris and Sydney.
-The set has 65 juniors and 26 QCs, and recently increased its pupil intake from two to three each year.
-Outer takes an additional (fourth) pupil every alternate year through a scheme set up with the Free Representation Unit, a pro bono charity.
+It has offices in Dubai, Abu Dhabi and New York, and access to facilities in Toronto, Moscow, Auckland, Paris and Sydney.
+The set has 66 juniors and 26 QCs, and takes on two pupils each year.
+Outer takes an additional pupil every alternate year through a scheme set up with the Free Representation Unit (FRU), a pro bono charity.
 The 18-month “FRUpillage” scheme begins with a six-month placement at the FRU on employment cases, moves to an official first six at Outer Temple, and concludes with a second six working on a mix of casework for chambers and the FRU.

 Medical and business expertise are the two mainstays of this chambers.
 It has a highly experienced catastrophic injury team and takes on complex medical issues such as spinal and brain injuries.
 Outer has recently developed a strong reputation for pensions work, and is known for its work in financial services and banking.
 Its employment barristers tend to do very well, including in disciplinary and regulatory hearings and corporate manslaughter and health and safety work.
 Other strengths include public law work and public inquiries.